Blackheath railway station, New South Wales: Island platform

 Blackheath Station has an island platform, completed in 1898, in slightly curved form, which is wide at the centre and narrow at both ends of the platforms.
 This form is typical of Blue Mountains stations dictated by the topography and the deviation of the railway line.
 The platform is brick faced with brick projecting edge at the top and asphalt finish to the concrete deck.
 Platform furniture including period light fittings, and modern signage, timber bench seating and aluminium palisade fencing at both ends of the platform are other features along the platform.
 A number of small garden beds with small plantings and shrubs are scattered along the northern end of the platform.

 Footbridge

-A modified standard steel beam bridge, erected in 1911, supported on steel trestles with bracing extending from the street ramp over the highway and over the Up main tracks with stairs to the island platform and to both streets.
+A modified standard steel beam bridge, erected in 1911, supported on steel trestles with bracing extending over the Up main tracks with stairs to the island platform and to both streets.
 With the exception of original steel structure all components of the bridge have been replaced since the 1990s.
 The footbridge has contemporary canopies and metal balustrades.